Renault-Nissan deal with AvtoVAZ expected next week-sources

-MOSCOW Renault (RENA.PA) and Japanese partner Nissan's (7201.T) $750-million deal to give the French manufacturer effective control of Lada maker OAO AvtoVAZ (AVAZ.MM) is expected to be signed next week, two sources close to the Russian company said.
+MOSCOW Dec 6 Auto alliance Renault-Nissan's $750-million deal to buy control of Lada maker OAO AvtoVAZ is expected to be signed next week, two sources close to the Russian company said on Thursday.

 The deal to expand in the growing Russian car market was agreed in May.
 The companies said at the time that the deal would be finalised later this year and not implemented until 2014.